open-wa/wa-automate-docker/README.md

     The quickest way to do this after cloning the repo, run the following code:

     ```bash
-    > npm run api
+    > npm run sessiondata
     ```

     After scanning the QR code, a session.data.json file will be saved to the folder.
 Make sure to keep this safe and leave it in this folder.
+You can end the process when the session data is saved.

     Note: The file MUST BE NAMED `session.data.json`